sfdrogojan/sfmc-csharp-sdk/docs/TransactionalMessagingApi.md

 <a name="deletesmsdefinition"></a>
 # **DeleteSmsDefinition**
-> ResponseDeleteSendDefinition DeleteSmsDefinition (string definitionKey)
+> DeleteSendDefinitionResponse DeleteSmsDefinition (string definitionKey)

 deleteSmsDefinition